 Brown's Installment Payment Plan (IPP): Managed by the Bursar's Office, Brown's IPP enables students and their families to make interest-free monthly installments to cover each semesters tuition, housing, meals, and required fees.
 The IPP is available for the fall and spring semesters only.
 Enrollment in the plan for fall semester begins late June; enrollment in the plan for spring semester begins mid-November.
 Each semester of enrollment requires a $75 non-refundable enrollment fee.
 The IPP can be updated once your financial aid award is complete.
 Typically, awards for the upcoming year are completed mid to late June.
 More detailed information and application instructions may be obtained from the Bursar's Office website or by calling (401) 863-2484.

-Federal Student Loans: The Direct Stafford Loan program provides low-interest loans to students to assist with paying for educational expenses.
-Regardless of whether or not a student was offered a federal student loan in his or her initial financial aid package, U.S citizens and permanent residents may be eligible to borrow either a subsidized or unsubsidized Stafford Loan.
+Federal Student Loans: The Direct Loan program provides low-interest loans to students to assist with paying for educational expenses.
+Regardless of whether or not a student was offered a federal student loan in his or her initial financial aid package, U.S citizens and permanent residents may be eligible to borrow either a subsidized or unsubsidized Federal Direct Loan.
 Detailed information about these loans, including maximum borrowing limits, is available on the Loan Office web site.
-Contact the Office of Financial to initiate the borrowing process.
+Contact the Office of Financial Aid to initiate the borrowing process.

 Private Student Loans: If you are considering borrowing a Private Loan please review this information.